 I found my top 3 core values and I can’t wait to share the learnings!
 The End Stuckness & Overwhelm NOW! workshop by the amazing Nora Nagy brought me to a deep realization.
-I know, the title is all-promising and too-good-to-be-true but bear with me.
+The title is all-promising and too-good-to-be-true but please bear with me.

 I did a similar exercise with my first life coach back in 2016.
 I was curious to see if there’s an overlap and to freshen up the connection with these core values.
 Guess what!
 The values were exactly the same!
 This surprised me – in the middle of this dynamic, ever-changing world, in which I also transform, the core pillars stay the same.
 So indeed, this is the foundation I need to build on, no matter what the current fleeing situation is.